Six Flags AstroWorld: Closure and demolition

 The Six Flags acquisition was part of an ambitious Premier Parks purchasing program, which bought 31 amusement parks in four years, including the 12 Six Flags parks.
 Burke received a $2 million bonus for completing the Six Flags acquisition.
 However, Six Flags failed to turn a profit for five straight years after the 1998 acquisition, announcing a $122 million loss for the first half of 2003; capital expenditures began to be scaled back because of its debt load.
 In August 2005, Six Flags announced it was selling its chain of parks.
 One month later, on September 12, Burke announced AstroWorld would be closed and demolished at the end of the 2005 season.
-The company cited issues such as declining attendance, rising property value, and conflicts involving off-site parking at Reliant Stadium, which houses the Houston Texans football team and the Houston Livestock Show and Rodeo (HLSR).
+The company cited issues such as dwindling attendance, rising property value, and conflicts involving off-site parking at Reliant Stadium, which houses the Houston Texans football team and the Houston Livestock Show and Rodeo (HLSR).
 In 1997, the combined attendance of AstroWorld and Water World was 2.27 million visitors; AstroWorld alone was ranked as the 28th most attended theme park in the United States with 1.99 million guests.
 AstroWorld attendance ranked 35th overall among all theme parks in 2000, 37th overall in 2002, 36th overall in 2003, and 39th overall in 2004, which was eighth among all Six Flags parks in 2004.
 A contractual agreement that allowed Six Flags patrons to park at Reliant Stadium expired in August 2005, and attempts to extend it failed.
 CFO Jim Dannhauser cited the expired parking arrangement as a "contributing factor" in the decision to close.
 Burke later explained in 2014 the decision was based on "[AstroWorld's] condition and location and the costs to modernize ... we had big offers pouring in for the land at the time and it just made more sense to close it."
 The final date of park operation was October 30, 2005.
 Following the closure, most of the park's assets, including rides and equipment, were sold during a three-day public auction held January 6–8, 2006.